-Your boat's AC electrical system operates on 120/30A power from the generator or shore power.
-See Section 3 - page 3-24 for information regarding the operation of your generator and Section 3 - page 3-27 for information regarding the operation of the shore power system.
-The AC distribution panel is located in a cabinet on the aft port wall of the cabin.
+Your boat's AC electrical system operates on dual 120V/60Hz or 220V/50Hz shore power or generator standard equipment.
+See Section 3 for information on generator operation and the shore power system.
+The AC distribution panel is located in a cabinet on the portside of the forward wall of the cabin.